vinal-2/2-player-game/docs/LAUNCH_PLAN.md

-﻿# Mobile Launch Roadmap & Audit Log
+# Mobile Launch Roadmap & Audit Log
- LAUNCH_PLAN.md is in place with the roadmap plus an audit log that already records the foundation work (context cleanâ€‘up, Home/Game gating, asset loader hardening) and the new registry step we just completed.
+ LAUNCH_PLAN.md is in place with the roadmap plus an audit log that already records the foundation work (context clean‑up, Home/Game gating, asset loader hardening) and the new registry step we just completed.

 ## Vision & Scope
 - Deliver a polished mobile-only two-player party collection that stands shoulder to shoulder with JindoBlu?s ?Two Player Games : The Challenge?.